Inverse Pole Figure Color Coding of Orientation Maps edit page

 Instead of colorizing which crystal axis is pointing out of the specimen surface we may also colorizing which crystal axis is pointing towards the rolling or folliation direction or any other specimen fixed direction.
 This reference direction is stored as the property inversePoleFigureDirection in the color key.

-% set the referece direction to X
+% set the reference direction to X

 ipfKey.inversePoleFigureDirection = vector3d.X;